18lyb12/proby/README.md

     - Step 1: Run Model 1.5 to get prediction data.
     - Step 2: Select the SMILES whose scores are above the threshold.
     - Step 3: Run Model 2 to get prediction data.

+  Note that you need to refresh the page to see the generated prediction data.

 - Page 2: Identify Substructures

   We leverage `chemprop`'s interpret method to predict the substructure.

 - Page 3: Display SMILES

   Display multiple SMILES.